-- SEQUENCE the name of sequence to be surveyed.
-By default the last sequence expanded with the USE command will be surveyed. - FILE the name of external file to which the results are written.
-(Default: survey) - X0, Y0, Z0 the initial horizontal, vertical and longitudinal coordinates in meters.
-(Default: 0.0, 0.0, 0.0) - THETAO, PHIO, PSIO the initial horizontal and vertical angles and transverse tilt in radians.
+SEQUENCE the name of sequence to be surveyed [Note: this attribute is actually ignored in favor of previous USE].
+By default the last sequence expanded with the USE command will be surveyed.

+FILE the name of external file to which the results are written.

+(Default: survey)

+XO, YO, ZO the initial horizontal, vertical and longitudinal coordinates in meters.

+(Default: 0.0, 0.0, 0.0)

+THETAO, PHIO, PSIO the initial horizontal and vertical angles and transverse tilt in radians.
 (Default: 0.0, 0.0, 0.0)